MIACollaborative/time-fit/examples/example2.md

 As developing a web application is not the focus of this framework, we will focus on developing the decision rule in this tutorial.

-Here is the step by step guide to create this example.
+Here is the step by step guide to create this intervention.

 ### Create the app